Welcome To Year 5 and 6

 In Year 5 and 6 we continue to nurture and nourish the seeds sown in the earlier years and start to benefit from the flourishing that independence brings.
 Pupils are encouraged to show our values in everything that we do.

 Love of Self is shown through pride in our work and in our standards of dress and behaviour.
-Pupils eat a healthy snack at breaktimes and look after themselves by playing well in our 3 playtimes per day.
-We are currently enjoying swimming sessions and the Year 6 have just completed Level 1 of Bikeability.
+Pupils eat a healthy snack at breaktimes and look after themselves by playing well together.
+We have just completed 10 swimming sessions and the Year 6 have just completed Level 1 and 2 of Bikeability.

 Love of Others is a key component in our KS2 classroom.
 We listen carefully to each other and show respect for each other's beliefs and opinions.
 The older children thrive on looking after the younger children in school and our Year 6 pupils take great pride in being House Captains and Sport's Ambassadors.
 We also help out in the office at lunchtimes.
-We are looking forward to learning about ways in which we can show love of others soon in Black History Week.
+We recently enjoyed learning about ways in which we can show love of others soon in Black History Week.
 We also relish the opportunity to show Courageous Advocacy through our fundraising activities and social activism on promoting care for the environment and others who may be less fortunate than we are.
+This term we will be learning how to celebrate our differences through our Jigsaw PSHE lessons.

 Love of God's World is very important to our class.
 We respect the environment by keeping our class tidy, not wasting resources and electricity.
-We have been discussing Creation and Science in RE this term.
+Last term we discussed Creation and Science in RE and this term we will be learning about the variety of life on the planet through our Science lessons on evolution.
 We are so lucky to have such a beautiful setting for our school and we regularly turn to this for inspiration for our class work.

 Love of Life is fundamental to our learning in Year 5 and 6.
 We strive to instill a passion for learning in all subjects.
 Extra curricular pursuits are encouraged and celebrated.
 We aim to find joy in life and share our joy with each other.